sabitalfahad/Quiz-bot-for-my-students/README.md

 Fly.io

-Heroku (if still available)
+Heroku (if available)

-🎓 Why I Made This
-I wanted something fun and useful for students to study with.
-Instead of scrolling social media, now they can tap a bot and answer a few questions to sharpen their minds.
-Whether you're prepping for SAT, HSC, or just love trivia — this bot makes learning feel like a game.

-💡 What’s Next?
+🎯 Motivation
+I wanted a fun, accessible, and productive way for students to learn anytime, anywhere.
+Instead of endless scrolling, this bot offers quick quizzes that make learning feel like a game — whether for SAT prep, HSC exams, or just general knowledge.

+🔮 Planned Features
-Leaderboard for top scorers 🏆
+🏆 Leaderboard for top scorers

-Bengali language support
+🌐 Bengali language support

-Daily quiz streak rewards
+🔥 Daily quiz streak rewards

-🤝 Want to Help?
+🤝 Contributing
-Feel free to fork this project, add cool features, or fix bugs.
-Pull requests welcome! 🙌
+Contributions are welcome!
+Fork this repo, implement new features, fix bugs, and submit a pull request.

 📜 License
-This project is open-source under the MIT License
+This project is licensed under the MIT License.